Trentbyu/Client-Server-Model/README.md

 # Network Communication

 {Describe the architecture that you used (client/server or peer-to-peer)}
+Client-server is a relationship in which one program (the client) requests a service or resource from another program (the server)
 {Identify if you are using TCP or UDP and what port numbers are used.}

 {Identify the format of messages being sent between the client and server or the messages sent between two peers.}